matthew-ngzc/Fit-and-Fast/README.md

 Codebase for CS206 Project Fast&amp;Fit, an AI powered fitness app for busy women

 # To run backend
-1. Setup databse in mySQL - create the schema called "fastnfit_app".
+1. Startup your wampserver, Setup databse in mySQL - create the schema called "fastnfit_app".
 Set the username and password both to "root".
 Details for the database can be found in "backend\src\main\resources\application-dev.properties".
 Set the username and password using this code in the mySQL workbench

       ALTER USER 'root'@'localhost' IDENTIFIED BY 'root';
       FLUSH PRIVILEGES;